Camargue France Travel Guide

 Focus on local navigation within the Camargue rather than international transit complexities as soon as you are in France.

-Marseille Provence Airport is a key entry point, offering several transfer possibilities to the Camargue.
+Marseille Provence Airport is a crucial entry point, offering several transfer possibilities to a Natural region in southern france.

 Montpellier and Nîmes airports also serve as gateways, with bus and car rental options.